 And since I’m contracted to write posts exclusively about Twitter, I decided to start doing profiles on different celebrities on Twitter.
-The first one I did was Matt Cutts and this month I did Ellen Degeneres.
-In my research for Ellen I discovered that Macklemore and Ryan Lewis made their first TV debut on her show and that they give her an enormous amount of credit to their success.
+The first one I did was Matt Cutts, and this month I did Ellen Degeneres.
+In my research for Ellen, I discovered that Macklemore and Ryan Lewis made their TV debut on her show, and that they give her an enormous amount of credit in their success.
 I think that’s pretty awesome, and the two of them are making such an amazing impact on the perception of marriage equality.
-When I watched the Grammy’s last weekend and they married thirty gay and straight couples to the tune of Same Love, I cried my eyes out.
+When I watched the Grammys last weekend and they married 30 gay and straight couples to the tune of “Same Love,” I cried my eyes out.

 I also did some speed-tipping in this round of Twitter articles for About.com.
 I challenged myself with the task of writing 600 words in 30 minutes.
-I was only able to finish one of these in the time limit because it’s a topic I’ve written about several times a week for the past few years: Twitter for Restaurants.
+I was able to finish only one of these in the time limit, because it’s a topic I’ve written about several times a week for the past few years: Twitter for Restaurants.
 I find it hilarious but disappointing how many restaurants badmouth their guests on Twitter.